pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

 ```
 > **Note**
 >
-> If **Update on Launch** was checked in the repository definition, the time taken to refresh the repository is included in the Max TTL duration.
+> If **Update on Launch** is checked in the repository definition, the time taken to refresh the repository is included in the Max TTL duration.

-## Host Values
+## Hosts

 The **Hosts** input dialog has two options: **Localhost** or **Specify host values**.
 In many cases we would wish to run the playbook on the CFME or ManageIQ appliance itself, so **Localhost** should be selected.
 In other cases we might wish to run a playbook on a managed node as part of a workflow - such as a VM provision - in which case the hostname or IP address might not be known at the time that the playbook method is created.

 Fortunately we can use the automation engine's substitution syntax in the **Hosts** dialog.
 This allows us to specify an attribute that at run-time would contain the valid value for a managed node's IPv4 address or fully-qualified domain name, for example `${/#miq_provision.destination.ipaddresses.first}` for an infrastructure VM provision, or `${/#miq_provision.destination.floating_ip_addresses.first}` for a cloud instance provision.

 ![Substitution variable as a host value](images/screenshot2.png)